 - Your toes can spread well and don’t feel crammed together

-- Your heel sits comfortably and isn’t pinched, but also doesn’t just slide out
+- Your heel sits comfortably and isn’t pinched, but it also doesn’t just slide out

 - The insole of the cleat feels supple and doesn’t poke the bottom of your foot stiffly